alexandresoro/ouca/README.md

 Most of the API is exposed via GraphQL on `/graphql` path.

+Another part of the API is a REST API available under `/api/v1/`.

 The application exposes a static path at `/download`, that is to be used for two use cases: database exports and imports report files.
 The exact file paths are returned by their respective GraphQL actions.

 Finally, the app exposes a single REST endpoint at `POST /uploads/:entityName` to allow users to import observations.
 This endpoint expects a single file as a multipart data body and will return an `uploadId` if valid.

 ## Authentication

-(To be updated when complete)

-Most of the accesses to the API require users to be authenticated.
+The API require users to be authenticated.

-Authentication is using a signed JWT cookie.
+Authentication is done using a separate OIDC provider.
-On successful user login and signup actions, the server will send this cookie with key `token` in the HTTP response.

-A logout action is exposed that will simply clear the cookie in the response to mimic a proper logout.
+On server side, a valid access token is expected in header `Authorization: Bearer xyzabc`.

+The access token does not need to be a JWT token and can be an opaque one as introspection is performed server-side to validate the access token.

 ## Options